Patrick Byrne (c. 1794-1863)

 John Egan specialised in full-size pedal harps, and he also invented a new romantic miniature Irish harp, his famous “Royal Portable”, strung and set up just like the pedal harps with gut strings and chromatic mechanisms.

 The harps Egan made for the Irish Harp Society, including Byrne’s, were built using the workshop’s standard construction practice, just the same as the big pedal harps and the little Royal Portable harps.
 However, unlike the other two types, the Society harps were strung and set up as early Irish harps.
-This meant that they had brass wire strings, not gut, and they did not have semitone mechanisms - instead, they seem to have incorporated the old Gaelic tuning system of unison tenor g strings known as na comhluighe.
+This meant that they had brass wire strings, not gut, and they did not have semitone mechanisms.

-Byrne’s Egan harp is clearly visible in the series of portrait photograpsh taken of him in 1845 by Hill and Adamson in Edinburgh.
+Byrne’s Egan harp is clearly visible in the series of portrait photographs taken of him in 1845 by Hill and Adamson in Edinburgh.